 Ghirardelli is often my go-to chocolate.
 They have melting wafers that are easy to use for homemade candy.

-I find that when using high-quality dark chocolate, you don’t have to use paraffin wax.
-You can also add a teaspoon or two of shortening in order to thin the chocolate if absolutely necessary.
+When using high-quality dark chocolate, you don’t have to use paraffin wax.
+You can also add a teaspoon or two of shortening to thin the chocolate if necessary.
 I highly recommend pure chocolate, though!

 What is the Best Way to Melt Chocolate?

-Using a double boiler helps with even melting, allows the chocolate to stay hot, and helps prevent burning.
-Yes, you can burn the chocolate and it is not pleasant when you do!
+A double boiler helps with even melting, allows the chocolate to stay hot, and helps prevent burning.
+Yes, you can burn the chocolate, and it is not pleasant when you do!

-Be sure to keep the water in the bottom pot on a low simmer.
+Keep some water in the bottom pot and on a low simmer to prevent burning.
 If the water boils too strongly it could seize up the chocolate.

-Once the chocolate is mostly melted, take the double boiler off the stove and allow the warmth of the water to keep the chocolate smooth and melted while you are dipping peanut butter balls.
+Once the chocolate is mostly melted, take the double boiler off the stove and allow the warmth of the water to keep the chocolate smooth and melted while dipping peanut butter balls.

 Dipping Buckeye Balls in Chocolate

-I often find myself using a toothpick for dipping in the melted chocolate.
-It makes a hole in the top of the buckeye, but you can easily use your fingertip to cover over that hole.
-Buckeye candies shouldn’t have holes…although in my laziness I’ve often left the hole.
+I often find myself using a toothpick for dipping in melted chocolate.
+It makes a hole in the top of the buckeye, but you can easily use your fingertip to cover that hole.
+Buckeye candies shouldn’t have holes…although in my laziness, I’ve often left the hole.
 The candies taste just as good with or without it.